the hoste history

 The Hoste Arms was privately acquired in December 1989 and was rapidly transformed from a pub with no bedrooms and a small dining room, into a thirty-six bedroom hotel with a top class restaurant serving 150 meals a night.
 It grew from 2000 with the acquisition and conversion of Vine House, the development of the original Railway House, Railway Carriage and the building of three self-catering Luxury Holiday Cottages.
 The Hoste Beauty Spa was launched in March 2011.

-The ownership of The Hoste Group transferred to Brendan and Bee Hopkins in April 2012.
-Brendan and Bee first stayed in the hotel twenty years ago.
-Under their ownership, The Hoste Arms has become The Hoste.
+The Hoste became privately owned in 2012.
+Under new ownership, The Hoste Arms has become The Hoste.
 A stylish new Garden Room and reception area were added in May 2013, the number of bedrooms increased to sixty-two and the Beauty Spa extended.

 Today The Hoste is a unique and luxurious retreat at the heart of the North Norfolk Coast and the perfect base from which to explore all that this beautiful part of the country has to offer.